PADDLE INTO THE DEEPEST VOLCANIC SEA CAVES IN THE WORLD

 The kayaking on this trip is of moderate difficulty due to the chance of exposure to wind and waves on the west end of Santa Cruz Island.
 You will not be paddling into the wind, we paddle downwind, but you may have to paddle in a range of conditions.
 We recommend that participants be in reasonable physical shape and comfortable on the ocean.

 This trip does not include landing or hiking on Santa Cruz Island.
 If you want to hike on the Channel Islands, we recommend that you book a 4-Day Expedition Trip with us!
 If you are interested in hiking specifically on Santa Cruz Island, we recommend contacting Island Packers.
-Based on the amount of time it takes to travel across the Santa Barbara Channel, kayaking and swimming/snorkeling is all we’ll have time to do in a day on this trip!
+Based on the amount of time it takes to travel across the Santa Barbara Channel, kayaking is all we’ll have time to do in a day on this trip!

 Yes, prices vary based on day of week and season.
 Please call or email with the dates you are interested in and we’ll get you a quote.